Snow Removal & Winter Maintenance

 Who is responsible for snow clearing in the City of Belleville?

-The Environmental and Operational Services Department is responsible for snow clearing on public property.
+The Transportation and Operations Services Department is responsible for snow clearing on public property.
 During the winter, we have over 50 crew members available around the clock trained to handle a snow event.
 Our staff is committed to making Belleville’s roads, sidewalks and off-street trails safe year-round.

 When there is a snow storm, which roads will be cleared first?